Bottle Typing/Diagnostic Shapes

 Return to the top of this page.

-The large amber bottles pictured here are between approximately 11.5" tall, produced in turn-molds (so lack any mold seams or embossing), and have crudely applied patent and/or prescription finishes.
+The large amber bottles pictured here are approximately 11.5" tall, produced in turn-molds (so lack any mold seams or embossing), and have crudely applied patent and/or prescription finishes.
 Given the characteristics, they likely date from the last two decades of the 19th century, although these almost fall into the specialty bottle category where some of the dating guidelines variably break down.
-These are large "utility" type bottles - utility meaning of a style that was used for a multitude of products - could have been used for many types of liquid products, e.g., pharmaceuticals, ammonia or other cleaning products, acids and chemicals of all types as well as liquor, maple syrup, or anything that could be poured into (and out of) it.
+These are large utility "packer" type bottles that were used for many types of liquid products, e.g., pharmaceuticals, ammonia or other cleaning products, acids and chemicals of all types as well as liquor, maple syrup, or anything that could be poured into (and more importantly, out of) it.
 As discussed earlier in this section, these are also examples of the type that the Illinois Glass Company called a "Druggist's Packing Bottle" in their early 20th century catalogs (Illinois Glass Co.
-1903).
+1903, 1906).
 They offered it in 15 sizes ranging from 1/4 pint to 2 gallons - with these being approximately one gallon in size.
 Click IGCo.
 1906 pages 94-95 to view their 1906 offerings of these "packing" bottles.
+(Also see the "Poison & Chemical bottle styles" section of the Medicinal/Chemical/Druggist Bottles typology page.)

-During the era covered by this website there were likely many thousands of unique types and variations of utility bottles produced by glass makers in just the U. S. Coverage of even a small percentage of the plethora of types is not possible, of course, though the following includes some additional images/information about a few other styles/types to show some of that additional variety:
+During the era covered by this website there were many thousands of types and variations of utility bottles produced by glass makers in just the U. S. Coverage of even a small percentage of these types is not possible, of course, though the following includes some additional images/information about a few other styles/types to show some of that additional variety:

 Dating summary/notes: Generally speaking, the dating of these type bottles based on manufacturing related diagnostic features follows quite well the guidelines presented throughout this website and summarized on the Bottle Dating page; see that page for more information.